python/cpython/Doc/library/datetime.rst

 particular number represents metres, miles, or mass.
 Naive objects are easy to understand and to work with, at the cost of ignoring some aspects of reality.

-For applications requiring aware objects, :class:`.datetime` and :class:`.time` objects have an optional time zone information attribute, :attr:`!tzinfo`, that can be set to an instance of a subclass of the abstract :class:`tzinfo` class.
+For applications requiring aware objects, :class:`datetime` and :class:`time` objects have an optional time zone information attribute, :attr:`!tzinfo`, that can be set to an instance of a subclass of the abstract :class:`tzinfo` class.
 These :class:`tzinfo` objects capture information about the offset from UTC